Registration FAQ

 When and how do I declare a major?

-Students going into third year will need to declare their major by September 2023.
+Students going into third year in the 2025-26 academic year will need to declare their major by September 2025.
 If you are already sure what your major will be, you can email registrarsoffice@stu.ca any time with your declaration.

 If you are student going into second year, you are likely thinking about the subject(s) in which you might like to major.
 You are not yet required to declare, but you are encouraged to explore the Academic Calendar to learn more about the requirements for your area(s) of interest.